Senti-network/nothing/README.md

-# Nockchain - Optimized Mining Implementation
+# Nothing - Optimized Mining Implementation

 A high-performance implementation of the Nockchain mining system with GPU acceleration and network optimizations.